Clinicians

 Wendy was born and lived her primary years in Brooklyn, New York.
 Wendy is of mixed ethnicity, half Jewish and half Puerto Rican; but it was not until she moved to Puerto Rico that she learned the language and culture.
 She’s a registered intern and has been certified as a MATCH therapist, which is a evidence base therapy that works with CBT approaches to address Anxiety, Depression, Trauma and Behavior due to ADHD, ODD, parenting or school challenges.
 Wendy earned her Maters degree in Guidance and Counseling (2007) and bachelor’s degree in Psychology (2003).
 She has worked as a teacher and professor for dual enrollment Psychology 101, having experience with children, teens, and adults for over 20 years.
 She has also provided services treating cases of children and adults with Attention Deficit Hyperactivity Disorder, Schizophrenia Bipolar Disorder, and Autism.
 Wendy has been very involved with the community working with shelters, advocate against Domestic Violence, homeless and addicts.

-Xiomara Sánchez, LMHC
+Xiomara Sánchez, PMH

 English, Spanish